Medline General Terms and Conditions of Sale

 (1) The Contract and any non-contractual obligations arising out of or in connection with it shall in all respects be governed by, and construed in accordance with the laws of Ireland, excluding the rules relating to the conflict of laws and the 1980 Vienna Convention on the international sale of goods.

 (2) The Parties agree to submit any and all disputes arising out of or in connection with the Contract (including any and all disputes relating to any non-contractual obligations arising out of or in connection with the Contract) to the competent court in Dublin and both parties consent, regardless of any law or treaty to the contrary, to the exclusive jurisdiction of such court.

 (1) Customer has no right, power or authority to bind Medline to any agreement or obligation in relation to any third party.
 These General Terms and any Contract is binding on and inures to the benefit of each of Medline’s and Customer's respective successors and assigns.

-(2) No waiver by Medline of any breach or series of breaches or defaults in performance by Customer, and no failure, refusal or neglect of Medline to exercise any right, power, or option given to it hereunder or to insist upon strict compliance with or performance of Customer's obligations under these General Terms or any Contract, shall constitute a waiver of the provisions of these General Terms or such Contract with respect to any subsequent breach thereof or a waiver by Medline of its right at any time thereafter to require exact and strict compliance with the provisions thereof.
+(2) No waiver (whether express or implied) by Medline of any breach or series of breaches or defaults in performance by Customer, and no failure, refusal or neglect of Medline to exercise any right, power, or option given to it hereunder or to insist upon strict compliance with or performance of Customer's obligations under these General Terms or any Contract, shall constitute a waiver of the provisions of these General Terms or such Contract with respect to any subsequent breach thereof or a waiver by Medline of its right at any time thereafter to require exact and strict compliance with the provisions thereof.